newhavenrb/conferences/Taming-the-Kraken-How-Operations-enables-developer-productivity.md

 * Works for CustomInk
     * Since 1999
-    * 40+ milion request to app servers each week
+    * 40+ million request to app servers each week
 * Used to
     * Have one team
     * Two-week sprints